 Applicants must be familiar with basic scientific principles.
 Specific skill requirements will vary depending upon available projects.

 Training and Supervision that will be Provided by the Agency/Department:

 The program provides an opportunity for interns to gain hands-on experience and training by participating in the operation of the OC Crime Lab.
 Interns will be exposed to a variety of analytical tasks and will be directly supervised and mentored by working Forensic Scientists.

-Internships are primarily offered over the summer months and require 20 or more hours per week for 2 or more months.
-In addition to hours required for initial orientation and training, individual projects may require 60 - 80 hours to complete.
-Schedules may vary, depending on specific tasks and intern availability.
-Typically, hours can be scheduled between 8 a.m. - 5 p.m., Monday through Friday.
+Internships are primarily offered over the summer months, but can extend into the fall based on project and intern availability.
+Internships require 20 or more hours per week for 2 or more months.
+In addition to hours required for initial orientation and training, individual project hours greatly vary depending on specific tasks and intern availability.
+Typically, hours can be scheduled between 7 a.m. - 6 p.m., Monday through Friday.
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.